exabrial/mockito-object-injection/README.md

 # Mockito Object Injection

+## Preamble

+* Mock testing leads to highly focused tests where every variable is controlled.
+* Dependency Injection + well structured programs + Mock testing = clean code codebase.

+The problem is, how does one Mock a String, Boolean, or other final type if those types are being Injected?

+## Summary

-Inject Strings (or other objects) into your `@InjectMocks` targets [objects under test] without booting a Spring, Weld, CDI, Arquillian, EJB, or other container.
-Super lightweight and easy to use.
-Skip straight to Examples and Usage if you know what you're looking for.
+This Junit Extension allows you to inject Strings (or any other object) into your `@InjectMocks` targets [objects under test] without booting a Spring, Weld, CDI, Arquillian, EJB, or other container.
+It's super lightweight, over 100,000x faster than Arquillian, and easy to use.

-## Problem
+## Example Problem

 Take this Spring Controller (or if you're using the far superior and modern CDI framework, think `@AppplicationScoped` instead of `@Controller` and `@Inject` instead of `@Autowired`)